How To Add Charts And Graphs To WordPress

 Once you’re happy with the look of your chart or graph, click Create Chart …

-Your new graph or chart will now be added to your ‘Visualizer Library’ section …
+Your new graph or chart will be added to the ‘Visualizer Library’ section …

-Note that new elements are given a unique ID displayed as a shortcode.
-As you will see very soon, this lets you add graphs and charts to your WordPress posts and pages easily and quickly …
+Note that every element is given a unique ID displayed in a shortcode.
+As you will see in just a moment, this lets you add graphs and charts to your WordPress pages very easily …

-After creating a graph or chart and adding it to the Library, adding it to a post is really very simple.
+Once you’ve created a new chart or graph and added it to Visualizer, adding it to a post or page is really very simple.

 First, create a new post or page (or open an existing one) …